• Home

 • Annual CEU stipend

-• Individual consultation with our Clinical Director
+• Individual consultation and support from our Clinical Director

 • Opportunities to facilitate workshops, classes, or groups

-• Supportive team environment
+• Supportive and collaborative team environment

-• Remote work with optional office space
+• Remote work with optional in-person office space

 • Credentialing on insurance panels